 As you will likely have come to expect, March of the Machine will follow a fairly typical MTG release schedule.
 This means that ahead of the set’s official paper launch, there will be Prerelease events spanning the week prior.
 Thanks to a recent change, March of the Machine cards will be legal in all applicable formats following Prerelease events rather than the official tabletop release date.
 This change came into effect following Phyrexia: All Will Be One Prerelease.

-Here are all the dates that have been announced for March of the Machine.
+Here are all the dates that you need to know for March of the Machine.

 - In-Store Prerelease Events: April 14th – April 20th